 For contribution to the improvement of natural values of the Wet Tropics World Heritage Area.
 This category may include neighbours, landholders community groups or individuals who rehabilitate and protect the fauna, flora and other natural landscape elements of the Area.

-CATEGORY 2: Tourism & Presentation
+CATEGORY 2: Tourism and Presentation

 In recognition of those who have contributed positively to tourism and the presentation of the Area.
 This category may include the promotion of the Area’s values within and outside of the industry and the provision of information or interpretive products that benefit the industry.
 This includes the contributions of visitor centres.

-CATEGORY 3: Innovation.
+CATEGORY 3: Innovation